-Juliette took her passion for 'hyping' up crowds with her heart to help those in need and became a professional benefit auctioneer.
+Juliette combined her stage presence and passion for 'hyping' crowds with her journalistic fire to share stories — and became a Professional Benefit Auctioneer.
 She graduated from the Kentucky Auction Academy and is a member of the National Auctioneers Association.

-Juliette is trained to walk charities through implementing effective, fun and creative strategies to raise money.
-She puts the FUN in 'Fundraising' and keeps her crowds engaged at all times.
+Juliette is trained to walk charities through implementing effective, fun and creative strategies to raise more money.
+She puts the FUN in 'Fundraising' and has a knack for engaging live audiences.

-Juliette is the perfect addition to host and emcee corporate leadership conferences, outings, galas, concerts and festivals and most recently served as IBM's master of ceremonies for the company's 2020 Leadership Conference.
+Juliette is the perfect addition to host and emcee corporate leadership conferences, outings, galas, concerts and festivals and recently served as IBM's master of ceremonies for the company's Leadership Conference.

 Juliette's father will always be her hero.
 In 1959, when he was 18-years-old he along with her grandparents, uncles and aunts fled their homeland when it was overthrown by Fidel Castro during the Cuban Revolution.
 Her family lost — everything they'd ever worked hard to attain.
 Their home, land, ranch, cars, money — all gone.
-Her uncle was imprisoned for 14 years by the communist leader for trying to stop his forces from overpowering the government.
-Juliette's family had no choice but to abandon their island and start over from scratch in South Florida.
+Her uncle was imprisoned for 14 years by the communist leader for trying to stop Castro's forces from overpowering the government.
+Juliette's family started over from scratch in South Florida.

-Juliette's father overcame the heartache and later married her mother.
-He graduated from Notre Dame with a master's in engineering and worked tirelessly to provide a life for his family.
-After seeing his family lose everything, his motto was no one can take away your education.
+Juliette's father later married her mother and graduated from Notre Dame with a master's in engineering.
+He worked tirelessly and acheived big dreams to provide a life for his family.
+After seeing his family lose everything, his motto was 'no one can take away your education.'

-When Juliette was 11-years-old, her father passed away suddenly of a heart attack while on a business trip in Ireland.
-She honors him daily with her thoughts.
-He taught her to dream big and her gentle mother continues to teach her to enjoy life while chasing the climb.
+When Juliette was 11-years-old, her father passed away suddenly of a heart attack.
+He taught her to dream big and her gentle mother continues to teach her to enjoy the simple pleasures of life while chasing the climb.